jeffwmiles/arm-azuresiterecovery/README.md

 To use this ARM template, follow these steps:

 1. Clone/Download the contents of the repository locally or in Azure Cloud Shell
+2. Create storage account and upload contents of `runbooks` folder as blobs (see assumptions above)
-2. Update the parameter values in `parameters.json`
+3. Update the parameter values in `parameters.json`
-3. Run `Login-AzAccount` and authenticate to your Azure tenant
+4. Run `Login-AzAccount` and authenticate to your Azure tenant
-4. Run to deploy:
+5. Run to deploy:
 ```
 .\initialize.ps1 `
     -prefix <unique prefix for environment> `